-- - Is this a free game?
+- - - Is this a free game?

 Yes, you can download it for free without any kind of restriction.
+It is necessary to pay for the physical edition, though.
+The money covers the cost of the materials, manufacturing process and shipping.

-- What should I do if the game does not load?
+- - - What should I do if the game does not load?

-There are many different CP/M versions around and many different Amstrad computers as well (particularly in the hands of the people that still use them).
+There are many different CP/M versions around and lots of different Amstrad computers too (particularly in the hands of the people that still use them).
 We have tested the game with the whole CPC 6128 range; with a 6128 Plus with the original system cartridge and the C4CPC; and with a 464 Plus upgraded to 6128 Plus using the C4CPC and the added rear floppy port.
 We have also tested a bunch of expansions like X-MEM, X-MASS, Albireo, MultiPlay, etc., connected to all the computers.
 It always worked.
 However, in case you obtain a message similar to "CP/M won't run under this environment" you just need to find a CP/M Plus version that works with your system and substitute the file C10CPM3.EMS in the floppy 1.